- Did you change even one thing that you were doing?

 Ground Rule 2 is about planning.
 Planning is almost invariably presented as something complex and mysterious.
 It isn’t.
 A To-Do list with one activity is a plan.
-A To-Do list with any number of activities is a plan.
+A To-Do list with any number of activities is a plan, a strategy, or a get to the end of the day plan.

-As a project manager, I am tired of listening to people justify their failure to create a plan.
+As a manager, friend, colleague, or life partner, I am tired of listening to people justify their failure to create a plan.
 I do not mean a ‘cast in concrete’ plan: there is no such thing as a plan that never changes, because no one can imagine and provide for every possible change of circumstance that could arise in the course of a project.
 To put it in the vernacular, “Stuff happens.”
 A plan is only relevant for today, and potentially until the next ‘stuff happens’ necessitates changing the plan.

-For the PMs reading this: I’m not referring to the order in which activities are to be executed, but to the list of activities which is the basis for action. .
+For anyone reading this: I’m not referring to the order in which activities are to be executed, but to the list of activities which is the basis for action. .
 If a list of activities is in order, you have the basis for a schedule, not a plan.

 We need to learn from children: they plan without realizing that they’re planning.
 They even evaluate risk.
 If you watch them at play, you can see the wheels constantly turning: What if I do this instead of what they asked me to do!
 What will the response of the adults be?
 How much trouble can I get in?
 Am I going to take the chance?
 Sometimes the answer is yes; sometimes the answer is no.